couldbeharshith/coding-club-to-do-list/README.md

-# Glassy To‑Do App
+# To‑Do App

-A modern, glass‑morphic React + Tailwind to‑do list with keyboard shortcuts and smooth Framer Motion animations.
+A modern, glass‑morphic React + Tailwind to‑do list with basic keyboard shortcuts and motion animations.

 ## Features